ddierschow/bamca/README.md

 Bay Area Matchbox Collectors Association

 This repository contains much of the source code that runs "bamca.org".
 There is still much missing but this is a start.
+This repository does not, and will not, contain the pictures from the site.
+Absent that, the goal is to have enough recorded here that the site could be recreated.

-Please not that this was written by one person, and was never intended to be shared or passed on, so the documentation is rare to nonexistant.
+Please note that this was written by one person, and was never intended to be shared or passed on, so the documentation is rare to nonexistant.
 I will be fixing that as I can.